-The above breeds suffer fewer health problems, but they are still more prone to illness than regular cats.
+These breeds are still more prone to illness than regular cats.

 Breathing issues are common in flat-faced cats.
 The medical term for this is Brachycephalic Obstructive Airways Syndrome (BOAS).

-According to PLOS, the smaller the cat’s nose (relative to their face), the more likely they are to suffer from BOAS.
-Experimenters asked 239 cat owners to measure the width and length of their cat’s nose, and the height and width of their cat’s face.
+According to PLOS, the smaller the cat’s nose relative to its face, the more likely it is to have BOAS.
+Experimenters asked 239 cat owners to measure the width and length of their cat’s nose and the height and width of their cat’s face.

 Using this info, they concluded that cats who have the greatest disparity between their face and nose size have the most health problems.
-This goes to show that extreme breeds are more likely to suffer from respiratory problems.
+Extreme breeds are more likely to have respiratory problems.

-It’s not just the structure of the cat’s nose but also their mouth that’s the problem.
-Flat-faced cats have an elongated soft palate which can make it difficult to breathe and swallow.
+It’s not just the structure of the cat’s nose but also its mouth that’s the problem.
+Flat-faced cats have an elongated soft palate, making it difficult to breathe and swallow.

 Symptoms of BOAS

-The symptoms of Brachycephalic Obstructive Airways Syndrome range from mild to very severe.
+The symptoms of Brachycephalic Obstructive Airways Syndrome range from mild to severe.
 These include: